Bhupi Sherchan: Personal life and death

 Sherchan married twice.
 His first marriage was to Om Kumari Tulachan and in 1969, he married Kanti Rana.
 He had six children (five daughters and a son) with Om Kumari Tulachan and two (a daughter and a son) with Kanti Rana.
 Since his college days, he had developed the habit of smoking that led to lung-related complications later.
 He was also interested in music and cricket.

 He died on 14 May 1989 (1 Jestha 2046 BS) in Kathmandu.

 Legacy

 Sherchan is considered the pioneer of free verse poetry in Nepali literature.
 Prof. Michael J. Hutt published Sherchan's biography, The life of Bhupi Sherchan: Poetry and Politics in Post-Rana Nepal in 2010.
 The biography also contains Sherchan's poems translated by Hutt into English.

+In 2023, his daughter, Kavita, published another biography entitled Bhupi: A Daughter's Memoir.

 The title of the 2022 Nepali movie Chiso Ashtray is based on Sherchan's poem from the collection Ghumne Mechmathi Andho Manche, of the same name.